Skip to Content

 Most hair stylists and colorists recommend having mostly clean hair before getting your color done on your hair.

-Although there have been rumors in the past that a build-up of some grease and oil is best for the color, this is untrue — oil, grease, sweat, and chemicals from hair products can reduce the color deficiency in hair.
+Although there have been rumors in the past that a build-up of some grease and oil is best for the color, this is untrue — oil, grease, sweat, and chemicals from hair products can create a physical barrier that prevents the toner from penetrating the hair evenly.

-Natural oils can help protect your scalp without becoming a detriment to the hair coloring method.
 The best time frame to wash your hair before getting toner or color is 1-2 days prior.
+Your stylist can shampoo your hair before toning if needed, as toner is applied to damp hair.

-Hairdressers usually prefer for clients to come to the salon with slightly-dirty hair.
-Hairdressers will choose whether to clean your hair before the specific treatment, so coming to the salon with natural hair (no products, mostly clean, not sweaty, etc.) is best.
+Hairdressers usually prefer for clients to come to the salon with dry hair (not washed just before the appointment).
+Hairdressers will choose whether to wash your hair before the specific treatment, so coming to the salon with natural hair (no products, mostly clean, not sweaty, etc.) is best.